 Global Communities is a two-year ten-credit living-learning program that explores trends and debates over globalization and global issues, and introduces skills for intercultural engagement.
 The program is sponsored by the College of Behavioral and Social Sciences (BSOS) but is open to students in all majors.
 Our students become part of a close-knit and supportive community committed to personal, leadership, and academic growth.
 We offer custom-designed courses led by program faculty and staff, and organize a wide variety of experiences relevant to a global studies program (for instance, visits to embassies, lectures, performances, and cultural activities).
 Students develop the knowledge, skills and relationships needed for a 21st century life.

 3. What are the benefits of participating in Global Communities?

-Develop meaningful relationships with faculty and staff who can support you with internship and fellowship searches, and write letters of recommendations
+Develop meaningful relationships with faculty and staff who advise on college and career, provide contacts and letters of support

 4. Is participating in Global Communities more work?